arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Relational Database Service (RDS).md

 ## Access Management
 - Username and Password can be used to login into the database
 - EC2 instances access the DB using **IAM DB Authentication**
-	- EC2 instance has an IAM role which allows is to make an API call to the RDS service to get the Auth token which it uses to access the MySQL database.
+	- EC2 instance has an IAM role which allows is to make an API call to the RDS service to get the **auth token** which it uses to access the MySQL database.
 		- ![[attachments/Pasted image 20220507011632.png]]
 	- **Only works with MySQL and PostgreSQL**
 	- Auth token is valid for 15 mins

+## RDS Events
+- RDS events only provide operational events on the DB instance (not the data)
+- To capture data modification events, use **native functions** or **stored procedure**s to invoke a **Lambda** function.

+## Monitoring
+- **CloudWatch Metrics for RDS**
+	- Gathers metrics from the **hypervisor** of the DB instance
+		- CPU Utilization
+		- Database Connections
+		- Freeable Memory
+- **Enhanced Monitoring**
+	- Gathers metrics from an agent running on the RDS instance
+		- OS processes
+		- RDS child processes
+	- Used to monitor different **processes or threads on a DB instance** (ex. percentage of the CPU bandwidth and total memory consumed by each database process in your RDS instance)